collective/collective.fastview/README.txt

 Render viewlets without viewlet manager
 ---------------------------------------

+*The method described here is not a correct approach as viewlet update() method might be called several times.
+It is just a shortcut when you need to toss around few vietlets here and there*.

 You can directly put in viewlet call to any page template code using a viewlet traverser. collective.fastview registers a view with name @@viewlets which you can use to traverse